lenarayneallen/scRNA-seq_Practice_Project/README.md

 - I was also able to create a stacked bar plot representing the cell type composition of each sample type:
   ![Cell Type PERC per Sample Condition FINAL](https://github.com/lenarayneallen/Seurat_Practice_Project/assets/124638335/54db39cc-e2a0-4bd0-a49d-a37f980a9e15)

+## Future Directions:
+- With more time to work on this project, I would ideally like to hone in on a more accurate cluster designation for the acinar and endocrine cell types.
+To do this, I would initially repeat the same annotation process with the cells clustered at other resolutions that yield more than 23 clusters.
+- I would also like to eventually repeat the author's analysis of cancer associated fibroblasts in the hepatic metastasis microenvironment (Zhang et al. Figure 4).